httpwg/http2-spec/README.md

 * You'll need xml2rfc, Java and Saxon-HE available.
 You can override the default locations in the environment.
 On a Mac with [Homebrew](http://mxcl.github.io/homebrew/), "saxon-b" is the right package.
+* Some of the make targets require GNU Make 4.0
 * Making the txt and html for the latest drafts is done with "make".
 * Output for a specific draft can be made using "make http2" or "make hpack".